-Hawaii has become one of the most popular vacation spots for many people these days, and Christmas in Hawaii is something you would not want to miss if you are visiting the place in December.
+Hawaii has become one of the most popular vacation spots for many people these days, and Christmas in Hawaii is something you would not want to miss if you were visiting the place in December.

 The rainy season in Hawaii is not very predictable, but December is the month that receives the most rainfall among the other months.

-December is one of those seasons in Hawaii, which gets a lot of rainfall and many tourists.
+December is one of those seasons in Hawaii with a lot of rainfall and tourists.
 But this doesn’t mean that it will not cost you much.

-Spending Christmas in Hawaii is possibly one of the best ways to understand the culture of Hawaii.
-The pleasant warm weather will make your trip even better.
+Spending Christmas in Hawaii is possibly one of the best ways to understand the culture of Hawaii, and the pleasantly warm weather with fantastic food will make your trip even better.